 🍫Ingredients

-Peanuts—dry roasted- salted or light salted
+Peanuts—dry roasted- salted or light salted.
+Other nuts may be used.

-Chocolate—Bakers chocolate bar with semi-sweet, milk, or dark chocolate chips or chunks
+Chocolate Chips—semi-sweet, milk, or dark chocolate chips or chunks

 Jump To (scroll for more)